-From my experience hiring accountancy staff for SMEs and large multinationals, here are 5 things you need to know to get the most value from your dealings with your accountancy recruiter.
+From our experience hiring accountancy staff for SMEs and large multinationals, here are 5 key points to maximize the value of your partnership with an accountancy recruiter in Ireland in 2023.

 Professional and credible recruiters should have a list of questions about the company make-up and culture before even asking for a job specification.
 If a recruiter does not look for the above information, make sure they are made aware of it as it will increase their ability to promote the company to potential hires.
 Our job is to sell this opportunity to our best accountancy candidates, so the more we know the better.